Audrey Flack

 Summary of Audrey Flack

 Following an early, and comparatively successful, flirtation with Abstract Expressionism, Audrey Flack turned to figurative self-portraiture, a change in direction that was a response in part to challenging personal circumstances.
 Once her domestic situation had improved, however, Flack moved away from the 'self' and addressed herself to the object world using the copying, tracing, and enlarging methods associated with the aesthetics of Photorealism.
 Flack's new-found success was such that she became a highly revered and established figure within the art establishment.
 But rather than try and repeat her greatest triumphs, Flack turned to sculpture as a means of exploring issues of history and female representations, chiefly through the three-dimensional figure of the classical goddess.
-Latterly she has returned to two-dimensional work using painting and printmaking in her quest to rework the heroic - post-modern - female figure.
+She later returned to two-dimensional work using painting and printmaking in her quest to rework the heroic - post-modern - female figure.

 Accomplishments